yTakkar/Instagram-clone/README.md

 5. Open `config/class/login.class.php`, `config/class/forgot.class.php` & replace `YOUR_GMAIL` with your Gmail account & `GMAIL_PASSWORD` with your Gmail password.
 6. If `Time ago` feature is not working correctly (forward or behind), then go to `config/class/time.class.php` & play around with line no `9`.
 7. Enjoy!!

+# Copyright claims
+Many images used in the project belong to their respective creators/authors.
+No claim by me!!

+**Thanks for reading**